hungcq/knowledge-repo/IT/domain-driven-design/16-large-scale-structure.md

   - Conceptual contours: dif rates of change between layers
 - Common layers appearing in many domains:
   - Business based on exploiting large fixed capital assets (eg factories, cargo ships, logistical software):
-    - Potential/capability layer: what can be done with existing resources & third party vendors
+    - Potential/capability layer: what can be done with existing resources & third-party vendors
     - Operation: what is being done using the resources
     - Decision support: analysis & decision-making, using historical data & info from lower layers
   - Software that enforces elaborate business rules or legal requirements: